Dallas Mavericks Make Big Splash By Landing Philadelphia 76ers’ Nerlens Noel

 Nonetheless, the Noel trade has been the biggest deal of the deadline so far.
 While it remains to be seen if Noel will become a serious scoring threat, he, of course, has the goods on the defensive side of the ball (Noel is averaging 1.6 blocks per game for his career).
 As a result, he should be a starter on Day 1 with his new team, the Dallas Mavericks.

 At the time of writing, Philadelphia holds a 21-35 record while Dallas stands at 22-34.
 While both squads could use a serious winning streak right about now, it wouldn’t be a surprise to see either team making a run at a playoff spot.
 With that in mind, Noel is a big loss for the 76ers.
-Not only this season, but in future seasons as well.
+Not only this season but in future seasons as well.
 He is only 22-years-old.

 Of course, Philadelphia will look much different once Simmons is back from injury.
 If Simmons becomes the star that his talents would suggest, and if Embiid continues to look like one of the best young players in the game, then Philadelphia will be competing for playoff spots — and then some — for years to come.